wp-plugins/wp-ajaxify-comments/readme.txt

 = Does the plugin use any external libraries? =

-Yes, the plugin uses jQuery blockUI plugin (http://malsup.com/jquery/block/) to block the UI while the comment is sent to the server and to show popup overlays containing the error and info messages.
+Yes, the plugin uses jQuery blockUI plugin (http://malsup.com/jquery/block/) to block the UI while the comment is sent to the server and to show popup overlays containing the error and info messages and jsuri (http://code.google.com/p/jsuri/) for query string manipulation.

 == Changelog ==

 = 0.14. =
 * Added options to customize texts
+* WPAC.RefreshComments() and WPAC.LoadComments() now accept option object (and added option "showLoadingInfo" to suppress loading popup overlay)
 * Updated jQuery blockUI to 2.61
-* WPAC.RefreshComments() and WPAC.LoadComments() now accept option object (and added option "showLoadingInfo" to suppress loading popup overlay)
+* Added jsuri 1.1.1 to avoid query strings with duplicated WPAC fallback parameters

 = 0.13.1 =
 * Comment paging now updates browser URL